Security Service Federal Credit Union, or SSFCU, is a federally chartered credit union based in San Antonio, Texas.

 At the moment, there are no sign-up bonuses or perks for new memberships or accounts with SSFCU.

 SSFCU takes your financial security seriously, particularly when it comes to identity theft.
-In fact, it built an entire account (Power Protected Checking) around the idea of enhanced protection against fraud.
+In fact, it built an entire account (Power Protected Checking) around enhanced protection against fraud.

 The website is full of helpful anti-fraud suggestions and strategies, which help to identify suspicious account activity.